-Applicants must be invited to submit a Stage II - Proposal Application, following review of the LOI.
+In most circumstances, applicants must be invited to submit a Stage II - Proposal Application, following review of the LOI.
+This may not be required for all solicitations.
+Please see the specific RFP for the requirements to submit a Proposal Application.

 Please note: Any proposal that omits required elements or fails to adhere to the prescribed format or submission requirements described herein will result in that proposal being given a lower evaluation.
-It is strongly recommended that applicants review the entire RFP, including the Grants Manual, before preparing a Stage II application.
+It is strongly recommended that applicants review the entire RFP, including this Grants Manual, before preparing a Stage II application.

-Please refer to the specific Request for Proposal (RFP) document in DD Suite (https://www.ddsuite.org/) for a complete list of required components for Stage II applications.
-Specific requirements may vary by RFP.
+Please refer to the specific Request for Proposal (RFP) document in DD Suite for a complete list of required components for Stage II applications.